 Solution to a Wandering Mind – Abandon Everything?

-Our minds become agitated when we see, hear, smell, taste, touch, or just think about something that we really like or really dislike.
-Those are called thought objects (ārammana in Pāli or aramuna in Sinhala).
-If the thought object is to our liking, our mind starts the “wheeling process” on how to own it or at least to enjoy it for a while; if the thought object is something we dislike, the same “wheeling process” takes off on trying to figure out how to get rid of it; see, “Nibbāna – Is It Difficult to Understand?“.
+Our minds become agitated when we see, hear, smell, taste, touch, or think about something that we like or dislike.
+Those are thought objects (ārammana in Pāli or aramuna in Sinhala).
+If the thought object is to our liking, our mind starts the “wheeling process” on how to own it or at least enjoy it for a while; if the thought object is something we dislike, the same “wheeling process” takes off on trying to figure out how to get rid of it; see, “Nibbāna – Is It Difficult to Understand?“.

-• But the problem is that peacefulness, the calmness of the mind goes away when we get back to the “normal life” with normal distractions (multiple thought objects).
-Is it possible to have a “peace of mind” without going to seclusion?
+• But the problem is that peacefulness, the calmness of the mind goes away when we get back to “normal life” with normal distractions (multiple thought objects).
+Is it possible to have “peace of mind” without going to seclusion?

 To understand what actually happens in our minds, let us think about the following case: